This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Curing Onions for Long-Term Storage

-- Remove dried tops and outer layers.
+- Trim dried tops and roots.

-- Store in mesh bags for pest prevention.
+- Store in mesh bags for airflow.

 Determining Ripeness in Vegetables